vinaysasalatti-android/kotlin-styleing-guide/README.md

-# Kotlin Style Guide
+# Android Developer Guide

-This style guide is different from others you may see, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our tutorials consistent.
+This guide is different from others you may see, here we will be focousing for a smooth onboarding process for development to follow some guidlines which we follow accross every project we build, We created this guide to keep the code in our projects consistent so every developer can unite anytime without any hustle

 Our overarching goals are __conciseness__, __readability__ and __simplicity__.